Become a good food organization

 - Your organization has a widespread interest in, and alignment with, the Good Food Principles.

 Organizations whose primary mandate is to facilitate networks, run public education campaigns or do policy work would not be eligible.
 However we hope to involve such organizations in our future campaigns, so if being involved in this way is of interest, please let us know and we would love to keep you in the loop.

-We are currently accepting a limited number of applications from organizations outside of Canada.
+We are currently accepting up to 10 applications from organizations outside of Canada.
 Note, however, that only registered Canadian charities can apply to our grants.